The Whole Truth about Marthe Robin,

 1933-1981: FOUNDRESS AND MEDIATRIX

-As a preliminary step to reach this goal, Jesus appeared to her in 1933 to inform her about it.
-Christ asked her to found the “Foyers de Charité.”
-This involved nothing less than having men and women laypeople, in families or unmarried, who desire to follow the example of the first Christians and to form together a community, live in the same building complex.
-They would be led by a priest: “ the Father. ” Under his leadership, the houses were to become a house of charity, light and love.
+In 1933, Jesus asked Marthe to found the “Foyers de Charité.”
+This involved having married or single men and women laypeople, who desire to follow the example of the first Christians and form together a community, to live in the same building complex.
+He called this the “great work of His love.”

-“I want to do here something new and very great for our Glory, for the sake of you… For the sake of all that I do and want to do with you, and through you, in whom I want to glorify Myself.’ ”
+“I want to do here something new and very great for our Glory, for the sake of you… For the sake of all that I do and want to do with you, and through you, in whom I want to glorify Myself infinitely.”

-“At that moment, in a glorious gesture of blessing and love, Jesus opened his arms, looked down on the earth that he was covering majestically with His shadow (sic!) considering it with ineffable tenderness and kindness.
-After a moment in this stance, He showed me the precise location where He wanted His Work, and it had to be acquired.” (de Muizon, p.
-111-112)
+“At that moment, in a glorious gesture of blessing and love, Jesus opened His arms, looked down on the earth that He was covering majestically with His shadow (sic!) considering it with ineffable tenderness and kindness.
+After a moment in this stance, He showed me the precise location where He wanted His Work, and it would have to be acquired.”

-Marthe entrusted this mission to Fr.
-Faure who protested.
+The first house was to be founded in Châteauneuf and would begin with the creation of a Catholic school for girls.
+Marthe entrusted this mission to Father Faure who protested.
 He consulted his fellow priests and all but one of them said that it was pure folly.
 Despite this, he embarked on the adventure: buying and restoring the derelict castle of Châteauneuf-de-Galaure.

 MISS ÉMILIE BLANK.

 This is when the strange Miss Emilie Blank intervened.
 She came from the “mystical milieu of Lyon,” was burning with the same aspirations as Marthe and felt compelled “to found something.”
 Marthe was enthralled by her new friend.
 Later on, having forgotten Our Lord’s words, she would say that the idea of the Foyers de charité “came from Miss Blank.”